Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 - Goff did not record a pass attempt in last week's game versus the Seahawks.

-- In his last three outings, Goff has thrown for 216 yards (72.0 per game) while completing 21 of 26 passes (80.8%), with three touchdowns and zero interceptions.
+- Goff has thrown for 216 yards (72.0 ypg) on 21-of-26 passing with three touchdowns and zero interceptions over his last three games.

 Goff's Detroit Teammates